FB Pixel

 Lomilomi, like all forms of healing, is an unfolding process of many steps.
 This approach to lomilomi focuses on settling the nervous system and integrating all parts of the body into one.
 Drawing on lessons of hula and lei making, students weave lomilomi massage techniques into a tailored treatment that addresses body, mind and spirit.
 Lomilomi has traditionally been practiced in the home.
 Led by our traditionally trained Kumu Hula, Malia Helela, this initiation to Lomilomi will provide you with practical and accessible techniques that can be safely shared with your family and friends.
 “At the heart of the human experience is a calling to care for one another, and this can be accomplished beautifully through lomilomi.”
 2hour workshop.

-Keiki Offerings:
+Keiki Offerings

 Kumu Maliaʻs uplifting and engaging style welcomes even the littlest dancers into the world of hula.
 Classes include seated hula for infants and toddlers together with their caregivers, as well as classes for elementary aged keiki.
 Children love lomilomi as well as grownups and Kumu Mālia has provided lessons for keiki and their parents to work on each other.
 Best for children up to 10 years old with their parents/caregivers.
 30min to 1hr sessions recommended for groups of up to 30 participants.

-Living on the earth’s most isolated landmass, early Hawaiians adapted and thrived by managing their precious resources.
-This management style has at its core a traditional healing prayer that provides direction, bringing all aspects of life into alignment.
-Palena refers to land boundaries and participants are guided through establishing their own boundaries around business, projects and personal life.
-This training is best offered in small groups of 10 to 20 participants, as part of a larger Management training for a business group or conference or as an introductory session for participants seeking traditional wisdom to apply to their personal purpose building and projects.
-Can be offered as a 2hour introduction or full 2 to 3 day training.
+Living on the Earthʻs most isolated landmass, early Hawaiians adapted and thrived by managing their precious resources.
+This life approach has at its core a traditional healing prayer that provides direction, bringing all aspects of life into alignment.
+Palena refers to land boundaries and participants are guided through establishing their own boundaries around work, community and personal life.

 Related Posts & Past Classes